Owen Goodman

-Owen Olamidayo Goodman (born 27 November 2003) is an English professional footballer who plays as a goalkeeper for club Huddersfield Town, on loan from club Crystal Palace.
+Owen Olamidayo Goodman (born 27 November 2003) is an English professional footballer who plays as a goalkeeper for club Dundee, on loan from club Crystal Palace.

+Born in England, he has represented both England and Canada at youth level, though he has yet to be featured in a senior match despite receiving a call-up by the Canada national team.

 Early life

-Goodman was born in Essex.
-He moved to Canada with his parents at the age of five and represented clubs South Simcoe United and County FC in Alliston, Ontario.
+Goodman was born in Harold Wood, London, England.
+He moved to Canada with his parents when he was five and played for clubs South Simcoe United and County FC in Alliston, Ontario.
 During this period, he transitioned from playing as a defender to goalkeeper so that he could continue playing after training sessions.

 He returned to the United Kingdom from Ontario in 2015, at the age of thirteen.
 He started playing with the Crystal Palace academy from under-13 level.

 Club career

 Crystal Palace

 Goodman signed a professional contract with Crystal Palace in July 2021 as a seventeen year-old.

 2022–23

 Goodman had a place on the first-team bench for Crystal Palace in the Premier League against Wolverhampton Wanderers in October 2022.
 He signed a contract extension with Crystal Palace in November 2022.
 He made the Palace first-team bench in Premier League away trips to Brighton & Hove Albion, Arsenal and Southampton.